 Activity Card / Student I.D.
 Card

 For student identification and safety purposes, Roy High requires that students wear photo identification badges during school hours.
 Student ID cards MUST be worn visibly above the waist on the front of the body from the time of arrival to school to the time of departure.
 The student ID card is also utilized for participation in the many activities sponsored by Roy High School.
-Upon payment for the activity fees, students receive an I.D./activity card.
+Upon payment for the activity fees, students receive two I.D./activity cards.
 This card entitles the student to attend many of the school functions held during the year at free or reduced rates.
 The picture I.D. card is also used for checking in and out of school, checking out library books, identification and payment for the school lunch program, admittance to school dances, and paying the bookkeeper.
 If, for some reason, your activity card is lost, a duplicate must be purchased in the main office at a cost of $5.00.
-If subsequent cards must be replaced, the cost increases.
-A 3rd ID will cost $8, and the 4th (or more) will cost $10.
-Cards damaged by normal wear and tear will be replaced to no cost to the student.
-The first student ID card’s cost is covered in registration fees, but replacement cards must be additionally purchased.
+Cards damaged by normal wear and tear will be replaced at no cost to the student.
+The cost of the first two student ID cards is covered in registration fees, but replacement cards must be additionally purchased.
 Replacement card fees are not covered by fee waivers.
 Students found using another student’s activity card may be charged with theft and/or banned from participating in all school activities for a period of time.

 After School Math Tutoring

-Students should take advantageous of the after school math tutoring program offered daily at Roy High.
+Students should take advantage of the after school math tutoring program offered daily at Roy High.
 Three teachers are available to students for one hour to offer instruction, remediation and support with math concepts.
-See the main office for the tutoring schedule and details.
+Tutoring takes place each day from 3:00-4:00 in the library.

 Assemblies are planned to be educational, informative, and entertaining.
 Students are required to attend assemblies, be promptly seated, and remain seated throughout the performance.
 Proper conduct includes being respectful, not talking or whistling during the performances, not leaving during performances, turning off and putting away all electronic devices, and not putting your feet on the chairs in the auditorium.
 Students who leave school during assemblies without checking out properly may be marked truant.